 Red Dead Redemption 2: Release date, platforms, gameplay, and more

-Rockstar Games' Red Dead Redemption 2 is set for a 2018 release, and fans are already eager to get their hands on the second installment in the Western open-world series.
-Originally revealed in late 2016 for PlayStation 4 and Xbox One, Red Dead Redemption 2 plans to improve on the original game, introducing a new protagonist while building off the classic action gameplay that made Red Dead Redemption one so memorable.
+Rockstar Games' Red Dead Redemption 2 is on its way, and fans are already eager to get their hands on the second installment in the Western open-world series.
+Revealed in late 2016 for PlayStation 4 and Xbox One, Red Dead Redemption 2 improves on the original game with a new protagonist, story, and gameplay features, including significant improvements to the series' hunting mechanics and open-world mission system.

-Information on Red Dead Redemption 2 is still developing, as more info has yet to be revealed by Rockstar about the game.
-There are some clues out there right now for fans that want to know about outlaw Arthur Morgan and his gang.
-Here's everything officially announced on Red Dead Redemption 2.
+Information on Red Dead Redemption 2 is still developing, as more features have yet to be revealed by Rockstar.
+But for fans that want to know more about outlaw Arthur Morgan and his gang, here's everything officially announced on Red Dead Redemption 2.

 Red Dead Redemption 2 launches for PlayStation 4 and Xbox One.
-No other platforms have been officially announced as of yet, with some speculating if the Nintendo Switch or PC will see its own release.
+No other platforms have been officially announced yet, although some speculate that a Nintendo Switch or PC version could appear down the road.

-Red Dead Redemption 2 serves as a prequel to the original Red Dead Redemption, following Arthur Morgan and the Van der Linde gang as they journey across the American West as partners in crime.
-It's unclear if John Marston will appear with his former gang, but Dutch van der Linde does in the September 2017 trailer, and some fans allege that Bill Williamson appears too.
-So Marston may end up making an appearance.
+Red Dead Redemption 2 serves as a "companion piece" to the original Red Dead Redemption, following Arthur Morgan and Dutch Van der Linde's gang as they journey across the American West.

 "This outlaw epic set across the vast and unforgiving American heartland will be the first Rockstar game created from the ground up for the latest generation of console hardware, and some extra time is necessary to ensure that we can deliver the best experience possible for our fans," Rockstar wrote.